Furkan Bayır

 Furkan Bayır (born 9 February 2000) is a Turkish professional footballer who plays as a centre-back for Süper Lig club Göztepe.

-Professional career
+Club career

 Bayır began his senior career with Menemenspor, and moved to Alanyaspor on 2 January 2021 - he was loaned back to Menemenspor for the remainder of the 2020–21 season.
-He made his professional debut with Alanyaspor in a 1-1 Süper Lig tie with İstanbul Başakşehir on 8 January 2022.
+He made his professional debut with Alanyaspor in a 1–1 Süper Lig tie with İstanbul Başakşehir on 8 January 2022.

 On 28 January 2025, Bayır signed with Göztepe for three-and-a-half years, with an option for one more season.

 International career

 Bayır is a youth international for Turkey, having been called up to represent the Turkey U21s in June 2021.